 How then, do you go about winning an Award?
 Mary Duke TEP, Chair of the Presiding Judges, gives us her top tips based on her personal experience as a nominee, winner, judge and Chair of the Judging Panel.

 You have to be in it to win it

-There can sometimes be a perception that the Awards are only for larger firms or for the usual London suspects.
+There can be a perception that the Awards are only for larger firms or for the usual London suspects.
 However, the judges have clear instructions to make allowance for smaller entrants and to take cultural differences into account when considering international entries.
 Last year’s entrants and winners were the most international yet.
-Entries from all sizes and types of firm are therefore welcome.
-Strong entries will always attract attention from the judges, regardless of their size or regional origins.
+Entries from all sizes and types of firms are welcome.
+Strong entries will always attract attention from the judges, regardless of the size of firm or regional origins.

 Enter the right category

 It is a constant surprise to the judges how many firms enter the wrong category.
 One submission even began with the bold statement: ‘We are a leading [another category entirely] firm…’.
 Read the category criteria carefully, and if you think the judges might have difficulty understanding why you are applying for a particular category, help them by explaining your business better.

 Put yourself in the mind of the judges